$G_2$-instantons over asymptotically cylindrical manifolds

-The underlying heuristic in our definitions is the analogy between looking for solutions with finite energy to partial differential equations over a compact manifold, with fixed values over a hypersurface, say, and over a space with a topologically cylindrical end, imposing their exponential decay to a suitable boundary condition at infinity.
+The underlying heuristic in our definitions is the analogy between looking for finite energy solutions to partial differential equations over a compact manifold, with fixed values on a hypersurface, say, and over a space with cylindrical ends, under exponential decay to a suitable condition at infinity.